Published March 1, 2023

 Shaun White: Heart condition, the Olympics & telling his story

-He returned to the Olympics in Vancouver in 2010.
-He once again won gold in the snowboard halfpipe event and decided it was time to talk about his congenital heart disease.
+He returned to the Olympics in Vancouver in 2010, where he once again won gold in the snowboard halfpipe event.
+He decided it was time to talk about his congenital heart disease.

-“It was really incredible for me to experience that and to have that as part of my life and to share that story,” White said.
+“It was really incredible for me to experience that and to have that as part of my life and to share that story,” Shaun said.

-White shared that people reach out to him via social media and mail letters to share their own stories about facing a CHD diagnosis, either for themselves or their child.
-They talk about how White has helped them gain confidence in going into open-heart surgery and a lifetime of monitoring and treatment for their own heart condition.
+Shaun shared that people reach out to him via social media and mail letters to share their own stories about facing a CHD diagnosis, either for themselves or their child.
+They talk about how Shaun has helped them gain confidence in going into open-heart surgery and a lifetime of monitoring and treatment for their own heart condition.

-While White retired from snowboarding in 2022, he has turned his attention to Whitespace, his snowboarding and lifestyle brand, and toward sharing his story to make a difference in the world.
+While Shaun retired from snowboarding in 2022, he has turned his attention to Whitespace, his snowboarding and lifestyle brand, and toward sharing his story to make a difference in the world.

-White is a proud member of the zipper club.
+Shaun is a proud member of the zipper club.
 He’s honored to share his story with others, like at the Children’s HeartLink event in 2022.
 It’s a way to give back that can give children around the world access to care like he received.
-See how you can join White in supporting Children’s HeartLink.
+See how you can join Shaun in supporting Children’s HeartLink.

 Congenital Heart Disease: How Children’s HeartLink expands access to heart care